Urinary Incontinence in Women

 • Surgery

-We all experience the urge to pee - it can even be urgent when we’ve had excess fluid intake (alcohol or carbonated drinks in particular) or have been stuck without access to a bathroom for too long.
-But most of us can manage to ‘hold it’ until we find a washroom.
+We all experience the urge to pee - it can even feel urgent when we’ve had excess fluid intake (alcohol or carbonated drinks in particular) or have held the urge to urinate for a long time.

-For some people, though, an urgent urge to urinate comes seemingly out of nowhere.
-It can happen even if they’ve urinated recently and or felt completely normal just a minute ago.
-And if they can’t get to a bathroom in time, an accident may happen.
-This is urge incontinence.
+Urge incontinence is when an urgent urge to urinate comes seemingly out of nowhere.
+It can happen even if they’ve urinated recently.
+And if they can’t get to the bathroom in time, a urinary accident may happen.

 Treatment options for urge incontinence can include biofeedback therapy, which seeks to give you greater awareness of your body’s physiological responses and help control the bladder muscle.
 Exercises to strengthen the pelvic floor muscles (i.e., Kegels) can help, too; while they won’t eliminate the urge, they can help ensure it doesn’t lead to a leak.